Skip to Main Content

 FICO credit score and what it means for personal loans

-Poor (less than 580) | It is difficult to qualify for personal loans with a poor credit score.
-If you do find a lender you qualify with, your interest rate will be high and you will likely have stricter borrowing limits. |
+It’s more difficult to qualify for personal loans with a poor credit score.
+If you do find a lender you qualify with, your interest rate will be high and you’ll have lower borrowing limits.
+Those with fair credit have a better chance of qualifying, but you may still only qualify for low loan amounts.

-Good (670-739) | Borrowers with good credit will likely receive a lender’s midrange interest rates, possibly lower, and qualify for higher loan amounts. |
+Borrowers with good credit will likely receive a lender’s mid-range rates, possibly lower, and qualify for higher loan amounts.
+A lender’s lowest rates, largest loan amounts and longest repayment terms go to borrowers with excellent credit and stable income.

-How do personal loans affect credit score?
+How do personal loans affect your credit score?

 Making regular, on-time payments will also help you improve your credit score over time.
 Overall, the exact effect a personal loan has on your credit will depend on how you use it and how diligent you are at repaying it.